alpersonalwebsite/react/Redux.md

 * `getState()` > returns current state
 * `dispatch(action)` > sends the action to all the reducers
 * `subscribe(callback)` > will execute the callback when the state changes

+IMPORTANT: In Redux (as in React or programming in general) you don´t duplicate data.
+Remember that you have `once Source of Truth`: the Store.
+Also, put special attention to the shape of the Store...
+Try to keep it as simple and shallow as you can obviating complex nested structures.

 ---